mosheburnstein0/BurnsteinPortfolio/Female Nobel Laureates/README.md

 The analysis explores three different data sources to investigate the lifespans of female Nobel laureates.
 The three files include a flat file, a webpage, and an API.
 Moshe Burnstein authored the project and merged the three data sources.
 The data was also loaded into an SQLite database.

+### Visualizations and Correlations

+I created visualizations from the merged DataFrames, providing insights into the data.
+The project delves into the paucity of female laureates compared to male laureates.
+Additionally, I explore whether any correlations exist between the lifespan of laureates and the discipline for which they won the award.

 ---